Solar Power Guides & Rankings Canada 2021

 Solar Energy Incentives Canada

 Solar energy incentives continue to play a key role in making solar power feasible in many provinces.
-However, as the installation costs in Canada continue to decline – incentives become less and less important.

 The solar incentives category contains two ranking factors scored as indicated:

-• Provincial Solar Incentive Programs /15
+• Provincial Solar Incentive Programs /13

-• Regional Solar Incentive Programs /5
+• Regional Solar Incentive Programs /7

 • Total /20